Kusumkar-Deeepak/QuizProctor/README.md

 ### Day 1: 04/12/2024

+# 📚 Day 2: Admin Dashboard Development

+# QuizProctor Project

+## Journey of Building This Project

+### 📅 Day 1: 04/12/2024

+**1) Documentation and Planning** 📑
+On Day 1, we focused on gathering all the necessary information and laying out the foundation for the project.
+No coding was done on this day; instead, we focused on documentation and planning the structure of the project.
+The goal was to have a clear roadmap for the upcoming days.
+Key activities included:

+- **Project Overview**: Defined the project's goals and features, including the main functionality of the Admin/Teacher dashboard, student quiz participation, and results tracking.
+- **Tech Stack Decisions**: Decided on the tech stack for the project:
+  - **Frontend**: React.js for building the user interface.
+  - **Styling**: Tailwind CSS for responsive design and Flowbite for pre-built UI components.
+  - **Backend**: Node.js and Express.js for building the backend services.
+  - **Database**: MongoDB to store quiz and user data.
+- **User Authentication Plan**: Decided to use JWT (JSON Web Tokens) for authentication and route protection.
+- **User Roles**: Defined roles for **Admin** and **Teacher**, including specific permissions for managing quizzes and student access.
+- **Wireframes**: Created wireframes for the Admin Dashboard, including key tabs like Home, Recent Quizzes, and Create a Quiz.
+- **API Design**: Outlined the necessary API endpoints for user authentication, quiz management, and student interaction.

+This foundational work was crucial for ensuring a smooth development process in the coming days.

+---

+### 📚 Day 2: 05/12/2024

+## 🛠️ Features Implemented

+On **Day 2**, we developed the **Admin Dashboard** for the QuizProctor project.
+This dashboard provides admins with the ability to manage quizzes efficiently.
+The dashboard consists of three tabs:

 **1) Created Home Page** 🏠
 The project journey began with the design and implementation of the home page, which serves as the main entry point for users.
 The goal was to make the home page visually appealing, user-friendly, and responsive.
 We used modern web design practices, including a clean layout, intuitive navigation, and smooth user experience.
 Key features like the navigation bar, hero section, and footer were carefully crafted to provide users with a seamless experience as they navigate through the site.